I figured a bowl of soup and a grill cheese sandwich would do quite nicely for lunch.

 We had oodles of soup – but nothing I would recognize as such.

-So I gave up on soup and settled for a grilled cheese sandwich.
+So I settled for a grilled cheese sandwich.

 It is good for us